 On December 6, 2016, the Parent Company declared a distribution of \$0.16 per common share, totaling \$28.1 million, which it paid on January 25, 2017 to its shareholders of record as of January 11, 2017.
 In addition, the Parent Company declared a distribution on its Series E Preferred Shares to holders of record as of December 30, 2016.
 These shares are entitled to a preferential return of 6.90% per annum on the \$25.00 per share liquidation preference.
 Distributions paid on January 17, 2017 to holders of Series E Preferred Shares totaled \$1.7 million.
 To fund this distribution, on December 6, 2016, the Operating Partnership declared distributions on its Series E-Linked Preferred Mirror Units to holders of record as of December 30, 2016.
-These units are entitled to a preference.
-Distributions paid on January 17, 2017 to holders of Series E-Linked Preferred Mirror Units to holders of record as of December 30, 2016.
-These units are entitled to a preference.
-Distributions paid on January 17, 2017 to holders of Series E-Linked Preferred Mirror Units to holders of record as of December 30, 2016.
-These units are entitled to a preference.
+These units are entitled to a preferential return of 6.90% per annum on the \$25.00 per unit liquidation preference.
 Distributions paid on January 17, 2017 to holders of Series E-Linked Preferred Mirror Units totaled \$1.7 million.
 In order to maintain its qualification as a REIT, the Parent Company is required to, among other things, pay dividends to its shareholders of at least 90% of its REIT taxable income.
 During the year ended December 31, 2016, the Parent Company paid dividends in excess of the 90% criterion.